 Like the Sony RX100 before it, the Sony RX100 II found favour amongst discerning photographers looking for a high quality compact camera that will slip into a jacket pocket.
 What sets the RX100 series apart from most other pocket-sized compact cameras is that it has a 1-inch type (13.2x8.8mm) sensor that's significantly bigger than the 1/2.3-inch (6.16x4.55mm) and 1/1.7-inch devices in most small cameras.

 [Update: The RX100 III (referred to as the DSC-RX100 III by some retailers) has since been replaced by three newer cameras, with the latest being the RX100 VI.
-However, Sony still keeps all previous models in its RX100-series line-up, and while the RX100 doesn't feature the latest and greatest tech, it still has a lot to offer for the price, including a handy retractable viewfinder and 24-70mm f/1.8-2.8 zoom lens.]
+However, Sony still keeps all previous models in its RX100-series line-up, and while the RX100 doesn't feature the latest and greatest tech, it still has a lot to offer for the price - indeed it's one of the best cheap cameras around -, including a handy retractable viewfinder and 24-70mm f/1.8-2.8 zoom lens.]

 While the RX100 and RX100 II are set to continue, Sony is introducing the RX100 III as the 'all-rounder' compact camera thanks primarily to the addition of a built-in viewfinder.
 This is an electronic device, which consequently will show the impact of settings changes, and should make composing images easier in very bright light when the main screen on the back of the camera is hard to see.

 There is an optional external viewfinder for the RX100 II, but naturally, having a built-in finder is preferable.
 In this regard, Sony has opted for a SVGA OLED Tru-Finder with 1,440,000 dots.
 In addition, the 3-inch, 1,229,000-dot main screen remains tiltable and non-touch-sensitive.